mamurak/predictive-maint/docs/image-detection-inference-demo-setup-v2.md

 12. Back on OpenShift, choose **YAML view** and replace the default YAML with what you copied in the previous step.
 Click **Create**
  ![images/2-setup/image29.png](images/2-setup/image29.png)
  A few minutes this should be complete.

+# TO DO FIX THIS - item 5
+Explain multiple pods will appear

 ### Install Minio, our lightweight Object Storage implementation